Cauliflower curry is a tasty, cozy, and easy one-pot recipe you can make with a few simple ingredients in about half an hour.

 Fresh herbs are optional; however, you can top your cauliflower curry with cilantro (fresh coriander leaves) or fresh flat-leaf parsley.

-We also recommend adding a squeeze of lemon juice (or lime juice) on top of your curry just before eating it.
 The acidity is a welcome flavor booster and prepares your taste buds for the beautiful symphony of spices.

 Serving suggestions